What we teach.

 Can the courses be adapted to our sector?

-Yes - and this is standard, not an extra.
-We replace case studies, scenarios, and terminology to match your operational context.
+Yes, and this is standard, not an extra.
+We rebuild case studies, scenarios, and terminology to match your operational context.
 A law enforcement cohort and a hospital leadership team receive the same scientific foundations with completely different examples and exercises.

-Can all three courses be delivered as one program?
+Can all three courses be delivered as one programme?

 Who leads the training?

-Abdibasid Ali Mohamed - the person who designed the methodology - leads all delivery.
-He holds an MSc in Communication, Behaviour and Credibility Analysis (Manchester Metropolitan University).
+Abdibasid Ali Mohamed, the person who designed the methodology, leads all delivery.
+He holds an MSc in Communication, Behaviour and Credibility Analysis (Manchester Metropolitan University) with advanced training in applied emotion science and credibility assessment.
 Every claim in the curriculum is traceable to peer-reviewed research.
 No unverified frameworks, no inflated credentials.

 Want to discuss what fits your team?